radicle-dev/radicle-upstream/QA.md

   - [ ] Color theme selection
   - [ ] Peer entries
-  - [ ] Remote helper hint (in the Checkout and "New project" modals) is not shown after app restart once it is closed
+  - [ ] Remote helper hint (in the Checkout and "New project" modals) is not shown after app restart once it is dismissed by clicking the `x` icon in the top right corner
 - [ ] Links to external help resources open in an external browser